 Blue hour stays longer than how a lot of people think it does.

-Here are a few tips for a great blue hour photography session
+Here are a few tips for a great photography in blue hour session

 01. Arrive early